 Updating Your Code of Conduct

-Many companies take a “set it and forget it” approach to their Codes of Conduct, but with consistent annual updates, a Code of Conduct can help maintain a culture of high ethics and integrity in your company.
+Many companies take a “set it and forget it” approach to their Codes of Conduct.
+However, with consistent annual updates, a Code of Conduct can help maintain a culture of high ethics and integrity in your company.
 Always remember to update your code of conduct as things change over time.
-As your company grows, so too should your code of conduct.
+It should grow along with your company.

-There are several items to consider before you begin to update your code of conduct, including:
+Before you begin to update your code of conduct, consider:

 - When it was last updated